nestjs/docs.nestjs.com/content/techniques/configuration.md

 #### Getting started

-Once the installation process is complete, we can import the `ConfigModule` into the root `AppModule`.
+Once the installation process is complete, we can import the `ConfigModule`.
+Typically, we'll import it into the root `AppModule` and control its behavior using the `.forRoot()` static method.
+During this step, environment variable key/value pairs are parsed and resolved.
+Later, we'll see several options for accessing the `ConfigService` class of the `ConfigModule` in our other feature modules.

 ```typescript
 @@filename(app.module)